JakeGads/R/Homeworks/Homework 5/README.md

 [1] 1.797693e+308
 ```

-again double that to account for negatives
+again double that to account for negatives.
+There are no options to set `.Machine$double.min` or `.Machine$double.xmin`
+<div style="page-break-after: always;"></div>

 ## Section 20.4.6: # 5 , 6

 ### 5. Why is x[-which(x > 0)] not the same as x[x <= 0]?

-the second will store everything wether it is true or not where as the first will drop all columns that came up as True
+the first checks to see if what is not > 0 so it just takes the inverse, so its two steps

+the seconds completes in one step

 ### 6. What happens when you subset with a positive integer that’s bigger than the length of the vector?
 What happens when you subset with a name that doesn’t exist?

 the rest of the data will fill with N/A's

 ```R

 > c(1,2,3)[2:5]
 [1] 2 3 NA NA
 ```
+<div style="page-break-after: always;"></div>

 ## Section 21.2.1: # 1 , 2
 ### 1.Write for loops to:
 1. Compute the mean of every column in mtcars.